sykesjd/pretty-good-todo/README.md

 Like GoodTodo, this application rolls over undone todos from past days into the current day.
 This action is performed at application startup and when the GET endpoint is invoked on a day after the last rollover.

+### Automated Database backups

+The MongoDB todo database is automatically backed up by this application on every daily rollover and on application shutdown.
+Backups are placed in a `backups` directory and can be used to transfer a database from one computer to another (see MongoDB documentation).

 ## Contents

 - `pgt-server.js`: the main NodeJS server script - connects to the database and starts up the server and API